 Setting: Crystal Lake Research Facility; medical spaceship in the 25th Century

 Nutshell: After many years of whining that remaining chained to formula, and to Crystal Lake as a setting, had rendered Jason’s adventures either stagnant or too painfully predictable, the Friday the 13th brain trust used the series’ waning days of relevance as an excuse to finally push the envelope, with fairly disastrous results.
-Having already sent Jason on a tepid, some expenses-paid cruise to Vancouv York City and essentially making him the final boss in a crappy cinematic RPG, it’s understandable why the next logical step might’ve seemed to just launch him into space.
+Having already sent Jason on a tepid, some expenses-paid cruise to Vancouv-York City and essentially making him the final boss in a crappy cinematic RPG, it’s understandable why the next logical step might’ve seemed to just launch him into space.
 In the year 2555, a group of medical students prospecting on the now uninhabitable Earth uncover in the ruins of a research facility two cryogenically frozen bodies, one of which, upon returning to their ship, they are able to successfully revive and the other of which returns to robust predatory form without sanctioned help.
 Jason X’s first hour, as Mister Frostee thaws out, ramps up, and steadily acclimatizes himself to his new killing ground – and as the ship’s security detail, android concierge, and pacifist crew realize with dawning disbelief exactly what they’re facing – is reliable, fairly inventive fun, presenting not so much a Friday the 13th movie as a C-level sci-fi/action pastiche (taking a pinch of Aliens here, a dash of Terminator there, of Star Trek: TNG in other places, and of the original Alien everywhere else holes need filling) with pronounced horror elements.
 In a cute closing riff on Jason’s legendary indestructibility, his doggie bag-sized remains are reconstructed using nanotechnology by an overly helpful surgical computer, which outfits him with a titanium exoskeleton and a sleek facemask that, like its newly retrofitted owner, looks far more ridiculous than fearsome.
 Jason X stumbles toward the finish line before finally floating out into space – though a last minute detour “home” definitely soothes the ache and almost salvages the experience – but, unlike its aforementioned, half-measured predecessors, the film at least has the full courage to follow its otherworldly conceit, contains some clever writing and plotting, some terrifically fun details and story beats, and makes an admirable effort to steal from the best.

 Cast likeability/relatability: Mostly distinguishable by hair color, though just because I didn’t know who anyone was doesn’t mean they were disagreeable.
 Indeed, one of the most interesting aspects of Jason X is that a majority of its cast is presented as being of above average intelligence.
 They are med students, after all, even if a few of them would rather sneak off to have sex rather than ponder and take the vitals of a frozen caveman.
 The cast initially presents as amiable, inquisitive, and interchangeable.
 Once the fur starts flying, they segregate temporarily into two units for more efficient hunting: an overconfident and quickly overwhelmed military squad, and the aforementioned soiled pants brigade.
 The SPB spends much of the movie’s final hour running around the ship in an aimless clump, albeit one with steadily decreasing membership, applying mostly ineffective logic to the many problems at hand and freaking the hell out in equal measure.
 As Jason’s 21st century foil, Lexa Doig essentially plays the part of Ripley in Aliens, issuing dire repeated warnings and periodic calls to the remaining security personnel to “get your people out of there” which never, ever seem to be acknowledged in time.
-The film’s ostensible villain, a slimy, lilly-livered professor played by Johnathan Potts, is the first to piece together Jason’s identity, importance, and monetary value as a weapon, and searches for a clandestine way (a la Paul Reiser in Aliens) to deliver the big fella back home in one piece.
-He’s a greedy weasel, but a theoretically understandable one.
+The film’s ostensible villain, a slimy, lilly-livered professor played by Johnathan Potts, is the first to piece together Jason’s identity, importance, and monetary value as a weapon, and searches for a clandestine way (a la Paul Reiser in Aliens, in case you were noticing a theme) to deliver the big fella back home in one piece.
+He’s a greedy weasel, sure, but a theoretically understandable one.
 In space, no one can hear you scheme.